emissary-ingress/emissary/user-guide/install.md

 ## Deploy the Ambassador Edge Stack to Kubernetes

-The Ambassador Edge Stack is deployed via our custom manifest in a YAML file.
+The Ambassador Edge Stack is deployed from the command line via our custom manifest in a YAML file.

 **To deploy the Ambassador Edge Stack:**